Table of Contents

 This post may contain affiliate links to things like tours, hotels, Amazon associates and products.
 These help me earn a small commission at no additional charge to you.

-I spent a month living in Ubud last year so it’s somewhere I feel at home.
-Ubud may have been a Bali hidden gem 15 years ago but nowadays, it’s on every Southeast Asia bucket list.
+I spent a month living in Ubud last year while travelling Bali solo so it’s somewhere I feel at home.
+Ubud may have been a Bali hidden gem 15 years ago but not anymore.
 Luckily, if you know where to escape the crowds, you can experience the best of both worlds.

-Indulge in a few smoothie bowls, maybe a flower bath if you wish, then nip into the rice fields for peace, quiet and cheap, authentic cuisine.
+Indulge in a few smoothie bowls for your Southeast Asia bucket list, maybe a flower bath if you wish, then nip into the rice fields for peace, quiet and cheap, authentic cuisine.

 Bali SIM card (30 days, 6GB)